-Some of the Major Debates within Developmental Psychology
+Debates Within Developmental Psychology

 There have been a number of important debates and issues throughout the history of developmental psychology.

 As mentioned earlier, the classic issue in child development research is the ‘nature vs. nurture’ debate.
-Sometimes referred to as the nativism versus empiricism debate, it centers on the question of whether genetic inheritance play a larger role in influencing development and behavior or whether the environment has a stronger effect?
+Sometimes referred to as the nativism versus empiricism debate, it centers on the question of whether genetic inheritance plays a larger role in influencing development and behavior or whether the environment has a stronger effect?